Forward-UIUC-2021F/keyword_related_questions/README.md

 #### Best keyword questions
 - For every element in dictionary, find the top 5 entries
 - Return top 5 entries

+## Issues and Future Work
+- The inclusion of additional features could help for a better evaluation of a given question.
+- The inclusion described above would require another read-in to Elasticsearch which is costly.
+- The number of queries into elastic search is capped at 10,000 results.
+Need additional code to get # results > 10,000
+- More advanced queries built-in to Elasticsearch could be considered to evaluate better questions
+- The evaluation process for questions could be tinkered with (i.e. creating a classifier for good and bad questions)
+- The list of keywords is not currently pipelined into our main function (Solve by looping through keywords)
+- Consideration of answers to evaluate the question posed in the title but will require additional data
+- The subtitle for each post is also not considered

+## Built with
+- Elasticsearch
+- Kibana